Plugins-PocketMineMP/WaterdogHelper/README.md

 # WaterdogHelper
 A PocketMine-MP plugin that allows control Waterdog Proxy.

-**IMPORTANT**: This is the updated-version of WaterdogPE, if you found legacy WaterdogHelper, go to [legacy](https://github.com/alvin0319/WaterdogHelper/tree/legacy) branch.
+**IMPORTANT**: This is the updated-version, if you find legacy WaterdogHelper, go to [legacy](https://github.com/alvin0319/WaterdogHelper/tree/legacy) branch.

 # API
 ```php